FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/Lecture Notes/2025-11-27 Operational Systems (Gísli).md

 - [Malware](../Terminology/Attacks/Malware/Malware) that modifies the system to hide its own existence.
 - e.g., by just diverting or intercepting system calls.
 - Essentially, it’s malware that’s designed to be stealthy and avoid detection by traditional security measures.
-It gets the operating system to lie to the user or security software about what’s really happening on the system.
+It gets the [Operating System](../Terminology/Systems%20&%20Plaforms/Operating%20System.md) to lie to the user or security software about what’s really happening on the system.
 - Example: When you run `ls` or `ps`, the rootkit filters the output of the underlying system calls to hide the hacker’s files and processes.
 The [OS](Operating%20System.md) lies to the user.
 - **Defense**: Use trusted boot mechanisms and integrity checks to detect unauthorized changes to system binaries.

 ### Zero-Day Vulnerabilities

 - A flaw known to the attacker but unknown to the vendor (0 days to fix).
-- **Defense**: “Defense in Depth”.
+- **Defense**: “[Defense in Depth](../Terminology/Defense%20&%20Control/Defense%20in%20Depth.md)”.
 You cannot patch it, so you must rely on [firewalls](../Terminology/Defense & Control/Firewall), strict [access control](../Terminology/Defense & Control/Access Control), procedures, etc. to contain it.

 # Commands for Sysadmins
 | Action                 | Linux Command     | PowerShell / Windows                                  |